mendsalbert/Spam-Detection-in-SMS-/README.md

 5 'ham' messages were incorrectly classified as 'spam', 141 true 'spam' messages were correctly classified, and 8 'spam' messages were incorrectly classified as 'ham'.

-The visual representation of the model's performance is shown in the bar chart below, where the actual and predicted class counts are compared.
+The visual representation of the model's performance is shown in the bar chart below, where the actual and predicted class counts are compared..

 ![Actual vs Predicted Class Counts](output.png)